conda-forge/conda-forge.github.io/news/2026-06-26-qt6-status-in-conda-forge.md

 The Qt Designer Python plugin (`libpyqt6.so`) is now shipped with the conda-forge `pyqt6` package, completing the core PyQt6 packaging story.
 This has been a multi-year community effort; here is where things stand.

+The Qt6 migration in conda-forge spans over three years, starting with [qt-main-feedstock#44](https://github.com/conda-forge/qt-main-feedstock/pull/44).
+Qt 5.15 reached EOL in May 2025, accelerating the push to finalise the transition.
+The qt6 branch was merged into `main` in August 2025 ([qt-main-feedstock#350](https://github.com/conda-forge/qt-main-feedstock/pull/350)), followed by PyQt6 in February 2026 ([pyqt-feedstock#162](https://github.com/conda-forge/pyqt-feedstock/pull/162)).
+The Designer plugin was the last piece missing from the PyQt6 packaging.

 <!-- truncate -->

 ## What is available